📣 📣 We are pleased to announce that we have relaunched the Clinical Research Investigative Studies Program (CRISP) in the fall of 2022.

 This volunteer research program, established originally in 2004, was temporarily suspended in 2020 from in-person operations.

-We are excited to get ramped up and have our CRISP volunteers back on campus in the fall.
+We are excited to get ramped up and have our CRISP volunteers back on campus.

 The mission of CRISP is to foster an environment for faculty, residents, and students who are conducting clinical research and simultaneously expose vetted pre-health students to the world of clinical research.
 In addition, we seek to provide our CRISP Research Assistants with an opportunity to observe patient care in an urban academic emergency department as well provide career counseling and support as required for the career that they anticipate.